 Some of the theories of psychodynamic therapy include overcoming repressed and negative emotions, understanding and expressing positive emotions, and recognizing contradictory feelings and how they affect interpersonal relationships.
-Some of the ways a therapist can help is by teaching the patient to analyze their current issues and behaviors, and find new ways to improve their circumstances.
+Some of the ways a therapist can help during psychodynamic therapy is by teaching the patient to analyze their current issues and behaviors and find new ways to improve their circumstances.
 Some of the theorists of psychodynamic therapy include Klein, Freud, Guntrip, Jung, and Winnicott.

 The three basic steps to creating a psychodynamic formulation include describing the primary patterns and problems, reviewing the patient's developmental history, and linking the patterns to the patient's history.

 Psychodynamic therapy is just one of over 500 types of therapy to treat depression and other mental health disorders.
-Here, we will discuss a few other widely used methods, including interpersonal therapy and cognitive-behavioral therapy (CBT).
+Here, we will discuss a few other widely used methods outside of psychodynamic therapy, including interpersonal therapy and cognitive-behavioral therapy (CBT).

 Interpersonal therapy was started in the 1970s by Myrna Weissman and Gerald Klerman as a unique structure model based on communication and attachment theories.
 It is usually a short process of about four or five months.
 Some of the techniques implemented include role playing and positive reinforcement.
 This can be good for many types of illnesses, but is most commonly used on those patients with: